What is a Sex Offender Registry?

-One important aspect of the California sex offender registry laws that needs to be emphasized at the outset is that registration is for life, or as long as one lives, works or attends school in this state.
+One important aspect of the California sex offender registry laws that need to be emphasized at the outset is that registration is for life, or as long as one lives, works, or attends school in this state.

 - rape/sexual battery;

-- acts involving minors, such as lewd acts with a minor, pimping and sexual assault;
+- acts involving minors, such as lewd acts with a minor, pimping, and sexual assault;

-- indecent exposure.
+- indecent exposure